Welcome to Buechel Park Children & Family Ministry!

 Alleluia Kids (Music & More!)

-lleluia Kids is our music and more program, which includes children’s choir, handbells and other instruments, drama, and other creative worship arts.
+Alleluia Kids is our music and more program, which includes children’s choir, handbells and other instruments, drama, and other creative worship arts.
 This group meets after worship most Sundays from Noon – 12:30 pm.
-Children of all ages are invited to gather in Alleluia Music room in the Music Suite, on the 3rd floor, following the morning service to learn about music and to prepare to lead the congregation in worship through song.
+Children of all ages are invited to gather in Alleluia Music room in the Music Suite, on the 3rd floor, following the morning service to learn about music and to prepare to lead the congregation in worship.

 Children in Worship